 The spirit of AA is deeply anti-organizational and that is by design, not by accident or by an oversight that now needs to be corrected.
-That is why Traditions Eight and Nine explicitly define the role of service centers, boards and committees as providing service, rather than exercising any form of governance.
-Service centers, such as Intergroup / Central Offices, with their boards and committees, have no authority to impose rules or regulations on AA groups or individual AA members.
+That is why Traditions Eight and Nine explicitly define the role of service centres, boards and committees as providing service, rather than exercising any form of governance.
+Service centres, such as Intergroup / Central Offices, with their boards and committees, have no authority to impose rules or regulations on AA groups or individual AA members.

 In an editorial “On the Ninth Tradition” published in the August 1948 Grapevine, Bill W. writes: